genesiscommunitysuccess/docs/docs/04_tutorials/04_training-resources/01_training-content-day1.md

 ![](/img/build-gradle-kts-generated-dao.png)

+After running it, you have the DAOs (i.e. data repos) automatically generated from the tables and available to be imported in your code.

 ### 3. Add business logic
 We have a table; now we want to be able to see its content and create new entries.